Kevin R. Fitzgerald, M.D.

 Board Certified Physician

 Dr. Kevin R. Fitzgerald has been a physician at Mt.
-Auburn OBGYN for 30 years.
+Auburn OBGYN for over 30 years.
 He is from Lafayette, Indiana and received his Bachelor of Science degree at Purdue University.
 Dr. Fitzgerald received his medical degree from Indiana University School of Medicine and completed his residency in Ob-Gyn at the Indiana University Medical Center, serving as Chief Resident in his last year of residency.

 West Lafayette, Indiana